Coneriys/apache4/docs/content/reference/install-configuration/tls/certificate-resolvers/acme.md

 The DNS-01 challenge to generate and renew ACME certificates by provisioning a DNS record.

-Traefik relies internally on [Lego](https://go-acme.github.io/lego/ "Link to Lego website") for ACME.
+apache4 relies internally on [Lego](https://go-acme.github.io/lego/ "Link to Lego website") for ACME.
 You can find the list of all the supported DNS providers in their [documentation](https://go-acme.github.io/lego/dns/ "Link to Lego DNS challenge documentation page") with instructions about which environment variables need to be setup.